 What You Should Do Before Installing a Fence in Pennsylvania

-What should you do before installing a fence in Pennsylvania?
-Some of these items are general planning items that any future fence owner would want to explore.
-Others are specific to PA.
+Some of the things you should do before installing a fence in PA aren’t specific to the state; they’re items any future fence owner should explore.
 If you live in another state, be sure to check your state and local laws before installing a fence.

 - Find zoning codes and property lines.
 Your county Recorder of Deeds may have a survey on file for your property.
 They may also be able to direct you to a list of codes in your county or municipality, such as how far back your fence must be from the property line, and whether or not there’s a maximum height allowed.

 - Obtain a survey.
 If your government offices don’t have a survey, you will need to pay to have one done to make sure you are placing the fence on your property and not your neighbor’s!

 - Get the proper permits.
 Once you know the local building code, you will know if you need to get a permit to build a fence.
 A permit is usually required.
 One exception is if you are simply replacing a fence in the same spot; in this case, your fence will likely be grandfathered into the previous permit.